Nana Mitch: Early life and education

 Nana Mitch was born in Sefwi Wiaso and has a twin brother, Padmond Annor Jr, known as Schardo Mitch.
 He attended Grace Preparatory School and later moved on to Great Faith Preparatory School in Santasi Anyinam, Kumasi for his primary education.
 He completed Junior High School at Better Best Academy in Tema.

 Nana attended Ofori Panin Senior High School for his senior high school education, and graduated in 2016.
-He later studied at the National Film and Television Institute, where he earned a BFA in film editing.
+He later studied at the National Film and Television Institute, where he earned a BFA in Film Editing.

 Career

 Nana Mitch started to create Snapchat lenses in December 2015, when he noticed a gap on the platform about Ghanaian lenses and culture.
 During the COVID-19 pandemic he signed up for a virtual lens studio class.
 He also co-foundered Schardo TV and productions with his twin brother.
 Nana Mitch and his brother have created content around various topics in Ghana, such as the country's 65th Independence Day.

 Among his most notable creations is the ‘’4 More For Nana’’ lens he designed for the President of the Republic of Ghana, Nana Akufo-Addo, and modelling for Don Jazzy’s ‘’Jazzy Burger’’.

-Nana Mitch has created custom Snapchat lenses for African entertainment personalities such as Bobrisky, Eniola Badmus, Sister Derby, Zlatan (musician) and Hajia4Real.
+Nana Mitch has created custom Snapchat lenses for African entertainment personalities such as Bobrisky, Eniola Badmus, Sister Derby, Zlatan and Hajia4Real.

 Nana Mitch and his twin brother Schardo Mitch founded a fragrance brand called Relief by MB.
 In 2024, Nana Mitch and his twin brother Schardo Mitch released a documentary titled From Sefwi to Accra which recaptured their upbringing and how far they have come.